GooseYArd/ssr250s/index.md

 [![Picture of SWR H34AS4-1514 PHB E34 Pilot Jet](small_pilot_jet.jpg)](pilot_jet.jpg)

-I have not yet removed and measured the needle.
-I'm hoping that the Honda needle removal tool (89217-KRN-000) will work with this carb, but can't confirm yet.

 The main jet can be removed with a 6mm driver through the portal on the bottom of the float bowl after unscrewing the plug.

+To get the at the main and pilot jets:

+* Shut off the fuel petcock
+* Pull the fuel line off the right side of the petcock.
+About 1-2 tablespoons of fuel will come out.
+* Loosen the hose clamps fore and aft of the carb body
+* Twist the carb clockwise, being mindful of the throttle cable
+* Unscrew the plug on the bottom of the bowl.
+About 2-4 tablespoons of fuel are waiting for you in there.

+The main jet is the smaller 6mm brass hex bit, which is screwed into the emulsion tube.
 On my carb, the emulsion tube was torqued slightly less than the jet, so the tube and jet came out together, no big whoop.

 The pilot jet is situated alongside the main jet, but I couldn't get to it through the portal, and had to remove the bowl.